GalvanizeOpenSource/Learn-To-Code-JQuery-DOM/README.md

 Did it work?
 What happens if you click on another sibling?
 (Oh, does your medicine taste bitter...)

-# CONGRATULATIONS!
+# CONGRATS!
 YOU NOW KNOW (A LITTLE) JQUERY AND THE DOM!

 ## Play around in the sandbox!

-Nice work - you're picking up the basics so far.
-The jQuery library is vast!
+Nice work - you're picking up the basics so far, but the jQuery library is vast!
 Why not try some more complicated tasks:

 - Add `<ul>` elements so that your list doesn't disappear when you change the content
 - Create a form to submit values directly to the page
 - Add an image and modify its height and width
 - Make an element disappear.... slowly...

-Here are some resources for you to explore and tinker around:
+Here are some solid resources for you to explore and tinker around:

 - [Learn jQuery](https://learn.jquery.com/)
 - [Codecademy](https://www.codecademy.com/tracks/jquery)